 Form M-2: Maps of Maximum Winds

-A. Provide color maps of the maximum winds for the modeled version of the Base Hurricane Storm Set for both open terrain and actual terrain.
+A. Provide color maps of the maximum winds for the modeled version of the Base Hurricane Storm Set for land use as set for open terrain and land use set for actual terrain as defined by the modeling organization.

 B. Provide color maps of the maximum winds for a 100-year and a 250-year return period from the stochastic storm set for both open terrain and actual terrain.